Hola amigos, Quería compartir con ustedes algunos famosos que también son inmigrantes y tienen cumpleaños en marzo. Siempre es inspirador…

 Andres “Thinking Good” Mejer

-⦁ Get a copy of my book “9 Paths to Legal Status.” where you’ll discover the 9 principal paths to your Green Card, including U-visa and VAWA.
+• Get a copy of my book “Do You Qualify For U.S. Legal Status?.”
+You’ll discover the 9 principal paths to your Green Card, including U-visa and VAWA.
 Go here